 Unlike Microsoft, Sony does not have an official payment plan to help with the steep price of the PS5.
 Microsoft offers a plan called Xbox All Access.
 It allows customers to pay off a Series X/S combined with Xbox Game Pass Ultimate over two years.
 Sony unfortunately doesn’t have anything similar at the moment.

-So, should you buy a PS5 at launch or wait for a sale?
+So, should you buy a PS5 now or wait for a sale?
 I don’t know that I see a discount happening anytime soon.
 Sony has never had a console or console release like this before.
 This is their first machine with an SSD, and it’s releasing during a global pandemic when people are turning to video games in their ample free time.
 If Sony continues to sell out every time stores restock, it’s not going to lower the price.
-It could possibly be a year or more until we see a drop in price for the PlayStation 5.
+It could possibly be a year or more from launch until we see a drop in price for the PlayStation 5.

 Check out: How and where to trade in your PS4 for a PS5